l9dson-wq/Social_Network/README.md

 # Social Network
-A social network made using ASP .NET Core, Tailwindcss, Nodejs, and some other related technologies.
+A social network made using ASP .NET Core, C#, Tailwindcss, Nodejs, and some other related technologies.

 SQL Server is being used as the database for this project.